-- Responses to this Item tell us who you are, where you are doing business, and how we can contact you.
-If you are filing an umbrella assist you with filing an umbrella registration.
-A. Your full legal name (if you are a sole proprietor, your last, first, and middle names): COVINGTON INVESTMENT ADVISORS, INC. B. (1) Name under which you primarily conduct your advisory business, if different from Item 1.A.
-COVINGTON INVESTMENT ADVISORS, INC. List on Section 1.B. of Schedule D any additional names under which you conduct your advisory business.
-(2) If you are using this Form ADV to register more than one investment adviser under an umbrella registration, check this box If you check this box, complete a Schedule R for each relying adviser.
-C. If this filing is reporting a change in your legal name (Item 1.A.) or primary business name (Item 1.B.(1)), enter the new name and specify whether the name change is of your legal name or your primary business name: D. (1) If you are registered with the SEC as an investment adviser, your SEC file number: 801-62139 (2) If you report to the SEC as an exempt reporting adviser, your SEC file number: (3) If you have one or more Central Index Key numbers assigned by the SEC ("CIK Numbers"), all of your CIK numbers: No Information Filed E. (1) If you have a number ("CRD Number") assigned by the FINRA's CRD system or by the IARD system, your CRD number: 127270 If your firm does not have a CRD number, skip this Item 1.E.
+Responses to this Item tell us who you are, where you are doing business, and how we can contact you.
+If you are filing an umbrella registration, the information in Item 1 should be provided for the filing adviser only.
+General Instruction 5 provides information to assist you with filing an umbrella registration.

+- A. Your full legal name (if you are a sole proprietor, your last, first, and middle names): - COVINGTON INVESTMENT ADVISORS, INC. - B. (1) Name under which you primarily conduct your advisory business, if different from Item 1.A.
+COVINGTON INVESTMENT ADVISORS, INC.

+List on Section 1.B. of Schedule D any additional names under which you conduct your advisory business.

+(2) If you are using this Form ADV to register more than one investment adviser under an umbrella registration, check this box \square

+If you check this box, complete a Schedule R for each relying adviser.

+- C. If this filing is reporting a change in your legal name (Item 1.A.) or primary business name (Item 1.B.(1)), enter the new name and specify whether the name change is of - \square your legal name or \square your primary business name: - D. (1) If you are registered with the SEC as an investment adviser, your SEC file number: 801-62139 - (2) If you report to the SEC as an exempt reporting adviser, your SEC file number: - (3) If you have one or more Central Index Key numbers assigned by the SEC ("CIK Numbers"), all of your CIK numbers:

+No Information Filed - E. (1) If you have a number ("CRD Number") assigned by the FINRA's CRD system or by the IARD system, your CRD number: 127270

+If your firm does not have a CRD number, skip this Item 1.E.
 Do not provide the CRD number of one of your officers, employees, or affiliates.

-(2) If you have additional CRD Numbers, your additional CRD numbers: No Information Filed - Principal Office and Place of Business - (1) Address (do not use a P.O.
-Box): Number and Street 1: 301 EAST MAIN STREET
+(2) If you have additional CRD Numbers, your additional CRD numbers:

-Number and Street 2: